 You are legally entitled to take time out from work to attend counselling appointments and we are happy to write a letter of support for your employer if you feel this would be helpful.
 We understand that some women are not comfortable with speaking to their managers about what has happened to them.

 All staff and volunteers at Cambridge Rape Crisis are DBS checked and have signed a confidentiality agreement.
 Our records are stored in locked cabinets with restricted access.
-If the police request a copy of our counselling records, we seek your permission before releasing them.
+If the police request a copy of our counselling records, we would ask for your permission before releasing them.